caseykroll/backbone-filter-ui/README.md

 Get Node
 https://nodejs.org/en/download/

-Navigate to the root of the project and run > node app.js
+Navigate to the root of the project and run > npm install node app.js

 Point yourself at http://localhost:8080/filters.html